GiusTex/EdgeGPT/README.md

 - 5 debug buttons to show or print different parts of the prompt
 - Works in chat-mode, so you can use your desired characters
 - Editable Bing context within the webui
-- Bing conversation style (creative,balanced,precise)
+- Bing conversation style (creative,balanced,precise).
+No inside the webui
 - It works on Colab now, without cookies.
 I uploaded a colab you can test, scroll down to open it
+- Added an option to use cookies

 #### Keyword
 > Start the prompt with Hey Bing, the default keyword to activate Bing when you need, and Bing will search and give an answer, that will be fed to the